crowdsecurity/hub/collections/crowdsecurity/appsec-bot-challenge.md

    A bot is exempted **only** when it can be network-verified — forward-confirmed rDNS or a published IP range.
 User-Agent-only bots (e.g. CommonCrawl/CCBot) are intentionally left challenged, since a spoofed User-Agent must not bypass the challenge.
- - Well-known-path exclusion configs (`appsec-bot-challenge-exclude-crawler-files`, `-feeds`, `-webhooks`) that let machine-facing endpoints (`/robots.txt`, `/.well-known/*`, feeds, webhooks) through without a challenge.
+ - Path exclusion configs that let machine-facing or non-navigational requests through without a
+   challenge:
+   - `appsec-bot-challenge-exclude-crawler-files` — `/robots.txt`, `/.well-known/*`, `/security.txt`, …
+   - `appsec-bot-challenge-exclude-feeds` — RSS/Atom feed paths
+   - `appsec-bot-challenge-exclude-webhooks` — third-party webhook paths
+   - `appsec-bot-challenge-exclude-static` — static assets and media (css, js, images, fonts, audio/video, sourcemaps); a challenge page returned for a subresource would break page rendering
+   - `appsec-bot-challenge-exclude-api` — programmatic endpoints (`/api/`, `/wp-json/`, `/graphql`, `/rest/`, `/v1/`, `/v2/`, `/oauth/`, …) whose non-browser clients can't run the PoW.
+These are intentionally left un-challenged; protect them with rate-limit/auth-based scenarios instead.

    The exclusion is strictly per-request and is never persisted to a cookie or across requests, so it cannot be abused to whitelist a session for other paths.
  - A dedicated bot-detection parser tracking the fingerprint session id (`fsid`) and OS.
  - Scenarios that alert on detected bots and on challenge abuse.
  - A user-friendly alert context exposing `fsid`, OS, and the bot signals that fired.